 - Two dynamic dimensions are displayed that control the length and width of the box (see image).
-The dynamic dimension that is highlighted in blue is the active one.
+The dynamic dimension highlighted in blue is the active one.

 - Type in a value of 1000 and press the Tab key to switch to the other dynamic dimension

-- Note that the first dimension is now highlighted in pink.
-This is to indicate that a value was entered here, and this value is now locked on this dynamic dimension.
+Note the first dimension is now highlighted in pink.
+This is to indicate that a value was entered, and this value is now locked on this dynamic dimension.

 - Type in a value of 1000 and press Enter.
-Alternatively, you can press Tab again to switch back to the first dynamic dimension
+Or press Tab again to switch back to the first dynamic dimension

-- Finally a dynamic dimension appears that controls the height of the box.
+- A dynamic dimension appears that controls the height of the box.
 Type in a value of 1000 and press Enter.

 - Move your cursor over a side face of the box until it is highlighted

-- Open the Quad by moving your cursor over the icon
+- Move your cursor over the icon to open the Quad.

-- Type in a value in the dynamic dimension box and press Enter, or left-click on the location where you want to pull this face to.
+- Type in a value in the dynamic dimension box and press Enter or left-click on the new location for this face.

-- Select a side face of the box by left-clicking it
+- Left-click to select a side face of the box.

-- Both faces will now be pushed in or pulled out over equal distances.
+- Both faces will now be pushed in or pulled the same distances.

-- Type in a value and press Enter or left-click.
+- Type in a value and hit Enter or left-click.

-- Highlight the box by holding the Ctrl key and hovering over one of the faces of the box.
-Instead of the face, the entire solid should be highlighted now.
+- Hold the Ctrl key and hover over one of the faces of the box to highlight the box.

-- Open the Quad by moving your cursor over the icon, and under the Modify tab, click the COPY icon
+- To open the Quad move your cursor over the icon.
+Under the Modify tab, click the COPY icon

 - You are prompted for a Base Point.
 Left-click one of the corners of the box.